Dr Dmitri Panov

 Office: S4.08, Strand Building, Strand Campus

 Dmitri Panov graduated from Moscow State University in 1998.
-He received his PhD from Ecole Polythechinque France in 2005, under the supervision of Maxim Kontsevich.
-In 2005-2010 he was a post-doc at Imperial College London.
-In 2010 he joined King’s College as a Royal Society Research Fellow.
-He was promoted to Senior Research Fellow in 2012.
+He received his PhD from Ecole Polytechinque France in 2005, under the supervision of Maxim Kontsevich.
+In 2005-2010 he was a post-doc researcher at Imperial College London.
+In 2010 he joined King’s College as a Royal Society Research Fellow and he was promoted to Senior Research Fellow in 2012 and Reader in 2015.

 Dmitri's research area is geometry, mainly complex, symplectic, and hyperbolic.
 In particular, he studies geometric structures called polyhedral Kahler structures, and as well definite connections.